umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

 The Postfix vManager provides an web based virtual mailbox administration system to allow Unix/Linux administrators to easily manage domains, parking domains, alias domain, mailboxes and forwardres.
 Postfix vManager is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.

-Postfix vManager was written in PHP, It requires PHP 5, Postfix, Dovecot and MySQL
+Postfix vManager was written in PHP, It requires PHP 4 and above, Postfix, Dovecot and MySQL

 1. Features
 ===========